The TL;DR

 Gallatin appeals to specific students, so it’s OK if it doesn’t fit everyone.
 But, for those it does fit, embrace the flexibility and changes in your academic journey.
 You’re no longer confined to a box—spread your wings and explore.

-Molly Koch (they/them) is a sophomore in Liberal Studies but is planning on transitioning into the Gallatin School of Individualized Study ton study a combination of journalism, art history, and classics with a minor in archeology.
-Originally from Maryland, Molly came to NYU as a first generation college student aspiring to earn their degree in the city that never sleeps.
+Molly Koch (they/them) is a senior in the Gallatin School of Individualized Study studying a combination of journalism, art history, and classical archeology.
+Originally from Maryland, Molly came to NYU aspiring to earn their degree in the city that never sleeps.
 When they are not working on campus as an Admissions Ambassador, Molly can be found working chapter-by-chapter on their novel or running down the West Side highway.
-They are an Opinion Editor for Washington Square News, a member of NYU’s Torch Chapter, National Residence Hall Honorary and a peer mentor for Project Outreach.
+They are an Opinion Editor for Washington Square News, Service Chair of NYU’s Torch Chapter, National Residence Hall Honorary and a Residential Assistant.